In association with

 • pay your provisional tax instalments on the dates confirmed by your tax agent or Inland Revenue, if you’re using one of the other three options.

-Tax due date calculator(external link) — Inland Revenue
+When to pay tax(external link) — Inland Revenue

 Provisional tax payment dates(external link) — Inland Revenue